aospan/docker-tts/README.md

 docker build -t tts .
 docker run -it -v `pwd`/out:/opt/out tts
 ```
-Default text ('Hello, my name is Joker') will be used.
+Default text ('Hello, my name is Joker ...') will be used.
 Resulting audio file location: 'out/tts.wav'.

 ## Provide your own text
 run docker container with your text as argument: